StarryBlue7/kitschy-app/pseudocode.md

 8. Create a <div> element with an id of "recipeCard" and a data attribute of "i" (where i is the index of the for loop)
 9. Create an <img> element with the placeholder src
 10. Create an <img> element over the top of it, set src attribute to the image URL provided by the recipe object
-11. Create a <button> element, give it an id of "cardBtn", put the text of "+ Add" and the classes necessary to move it to the top right
+11. Create a <button> element, give it an id of "addBtn", put the text of "+ Add", a data attribute of 'i' and the classes necessary to move it to the top right
 12. Create an <h3> or <p> element, set text to the title provided in the 'title' property
 13. Append all those elements inside the card and append the card to the page
 14. There should be up to 20 element rendered to the page